What's the difference between a sheriff's office and a police department?

 If you accidentally dial 911, do not hang up.
 Stay on the line and tell the dispatcher that everything is alright.
 If you don’t, the dispatcher may think that something is wrong and send a police officer to check.

-Why do the dispatchers ask so many question when I call 911?
+Why do the dispatchers ask so many questions when I call 911?

 Emergency dispatchers need to get accurate information to allow officers to make the best decision on how to approach the situation.
 Dispatchers handling fire and paramedic calls must also consider the well-being of the public and the safety of the firefighters and paramedics.
 Callers will be asked: